TheMannu/Kubernetes/Kubernetes-Basics.md

 17. **Replica Set**:
    Manages the number of Pod replicas running at any given time, ensuring the right amount of availability for the application.

+   A Replica Set is responsible for managing the number of Pod replicas running at any given time.
+It ensures that the specified number of replicas is maintained, providing high availability and fault tolerance for applications.

 18. **StatefulSet**:
    Kubernetes manages stateful applications using StatefulSets, ensuring Pods are deployed in a predictable order and retain their state across restarts.